Daniel Fleming (rugby league)

-He previously played for the Castleford Tigers (Heritage № 938) in the Super League, the Bradford Bulls in the Championship and the Toronto Wolfpack in League 1.
+He previously played for the Castleford Tigers in the Super League, the Bradford Bulls in the Championship and the Toronto Wolfpack in League 1.

 Background

 Fleming was born in Halifax, West Yorkshire, England.
+He went to Sowerby Bridge High School and he now owns his own business, G's Cakes.
+He has 2 sons George and Henry.

 Playing career

 Fleming made his Super League début for Castleford against London Broncos in 2013.

 In June 2014, Fleming signed for Bradford Bulls on a two-year deal.

 2015

 He featured between round 4 and round 12 and then between round 19 and round 21.
 Fleming also played in round 23 against Halifax.
 Fleming played in qualifier 7 against Halifax.
-He featured in the Challenge Cup in round 5 against the Hull Kingston Rovers.
+He featured in the Challenge Cup in round 5 against Hull Kingston Rovers.

 2016

 Fleming featured in the pre-season friendlies against Leeds and Castleford.
 He featured between round 7 and round 11.
 Fleming later joined Swinton Lions on loan for the remainder of the season.

 In August 2016 it was announced that Fleming would be joining Toronto Wolfpack for their inaugural season in 2017.